MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-custom-vnet.md

 ## Get the IP address block

 The AKS engine supports deploying into an existing virtual network.
-When deploying into an existing subnet, your cluster will use  a block of IP addresses.
-You will need to set your cluster to avoid assignment collision with other resources using IP addresses and the resources needed by your cluster.
+When deploying into an existing subnet, your cluster will use a block of consecutive IPs for agents and another for masters.

 You will need to set two values.
 You will need to know the number of IP addresses you will need to reserve for your cluster, and the first consecutive static IP within the subnet IP space.